gve-sw/CLUS18-DEVNET-2897/lab/step1.md

 ### Step 1 - Setting the environment

-To get started, we are going to VPN to the APIC sandbox and clone the repository that contains the structure of the solution that we are going to use.
+To get started, we are going to clone the repository that contains the structure of the solution that we are going to use.

-#### VPN Connection

-1. Open your Cisco AnyConnect Secure Mobility Client
-2. Use the following credentials:
-* URL: dcloud-sjc-anyconnect.cisco.com
-* Username: v1459user1
-* Password: e556bc

-Ignore warnings and connect.

 #### Clone the repo